 A new generation of mothers, led by Melissa Creighton, reinvigorated the organization in 2004.
 The group changed its name to Hudson Valley Birth Network, and broadened its scope to include more professions that impact the lives of childbearing women, including acupuncture, chiropractic, homeopathy, hypnotherapy, massage and psychotherapy.

 Today, we are more than 100 members strong, and continue to support the vision of the group's foremothers: Every woman deserves to have the birth she wants, with whom she wants, and where she wants, and with little or no unwanted intervention unless it is medically necessary.
-Through education, support and advocacy, Hudson Valley Birth Network helps make this vision a reality.
+Through education, support and advocacy, the Hudson Valley Birth Network helps make this vision a reality.
+Hudson Valley Birth Network is a 501(c)3 nonprofit organization.

 HVBN is a membership network only and not responsible for the opinions, practice, or health care services provided by individuals listed on this site.
 We suggest that clients do their own research to confirm that a provider’s beliefs and practices are consistent with their own.